 So in conclusion you might want to use a water filter in Milan to reduce risk but it's not a requirement.
 An easy to install and use water filter such as TAPP 2 will cost as little as €60 euro per year.

 - Overall, Milan tap water is safe to drink unless the building or district is poorly maintained.

 - Most locals prefer drinking bottled water, or they might own a water filter.

 - There isn’t any scientific research that underlines the fact that bottled water is safer than tap water.

-- As a tourist in Milan, you can definitely consider drinking tap water and avoid unnecessary plastic consumption.
+- As a tourist in Milan drink tap water and avoid unnecessary plastic consumption.

-- If you don’t like the taste or have a concern about tap water contaminants then use an affordable water filter in Milan such as TAPP 2
+- If you don't like the taste or have concerns about tap water contaminants then use a high quality affordable water filter in Milan such as TAPP 2